-On that day.
-Peg O' My Heart, a Chow bitch, was accompanying the Choggy. valiant And in a canine way, Peggy loved the little warrior.
-Realizing that was in Choggy trouble, Peggy ran to bring aid to her mired hero.
+On that day, Peg O' My Heart, a Chow bitch, was accompanying the valiant Choggy.
+And in a canine way, Peggy loved the little warrior.
+Realizing that Choggy was in trouble, Peggy ran to bring aid to her mired hero.